wereHamster/lightning.graphql/README.md

 Usage:

 ```
-yarn start --macaroon path/to/readonly.macaroon --certificate path/to/tls.pem
+yarn start
 ```

-See `yarn start --help` for more options.
+The server will attempt to connect to LND running on localhost:10009 and load the macaroon and certificate from the default location.
+You can customise these options and more.
+See `yarn start --help`.